-- ii.
-Inter-generational equity requires the present generation to ensure that the health, diversity and productivity of the environment are maintained or enhanced for the benefit of future generations; - iii.
-Conservation of biological diversity and ecological integrity the conservation of biological diversity and ecological integrity should be a fundamental consideration in decision-making, including in the formulation, adoption and implementation of any economic and other development plan, program or project.
-Biological diversity means the diversity of life and comprises: - a.
-Genetic diversity (the variety of genes in a population) - b.
-Species diversity (the variety of species) - c.
-Ecosystem diversity (the variety of communities and ecosystems). - iv.
-Improved valuation, pricing and incentive mechanisms Environmental factors should be included in the valuation of assets and services such as; (a) the polluter pays principle, where those who generate pollution and waste should bear the costs of containment, avoidance or abatement, (b) the user of goods and services should pay prices based on the full life cycle of the costs of providing goods and services, including the use of natural resources and assets and the ultimate disposal of any waste, (c) environmental goals, having been established, should be pursued in the most cost effective way.
+The conservation of biological diversity and ecological integrity should be a fundamental consideration in decision-making, including in the formulation, adoption and implementation of any economic and other development plan, program or project.
+Biological diversity means the diversity of life and comprises:

+- i.
+Genetic diversity (the variety of genes in a population) - ii.
+Species diversity (the variety of species) - iii.
+Ecosystem diversity (the variety of communities and ecosystems).

+Environmental factors should be included in the valuation of assets and services such as; (a) the polluter pays principle, where those who generate pollution and waste should bear the costs of containment, avoidance or abatement, (b) the user of goods and services should pay prices based on the full life cycle of the costs of providing goods and services, including the use of natural resources and assets and the ultimate disposal of any waste, (c) environmental goals, having been established, should be pursued in the most cost effective way.

 P2.
-Consistency with overarching biodiversity strategies - Council's decision making should be consistent with, and contribute to, targets set out in any relevant adopted local, regional, NSW State or National strategy that addresses the conservation and/or management of biodiversity (e.g. NSW Biodiversity Conservation Investment Strategy 2018).
+Consistency with overarching biodiversity strategies

+Council's decision making should be consistent with, and contribute to, targets set out in any relevant adopted local, regional, NSW State or National strategy that addresses the conservation and/or management of biodiversity (e.g. NSW Biodiversity Conservation Investment Strategy 2018).

-- P3.
-No net loss The carrying out of development should maintain or improve biodiversity outcomes wherever possible within Byron Shire. - P4.
-Climate change Development should not compromise or impact the ability of any native flora and fauna species to respond to the impacts of climatic change.
+P3.
+No net loss

+The carrying out of development should maintain or improve biodiversity outcomes wherever possible within Byron Shire.

+P4.
+Climate change

+Development should not compromise or impact the ability of any native flora and fauna species to respond to the impacts of climatic change.